Medication

 For some patients, the numbing sensation lasts only part of the day.
 The medication produces a numbing sensation that typically lasts around 8 to 12 hours after each dose.
 For example, if a patient takes the medication at 9am, the numbing effect may continue until roughly 9pm the same day.
 After that point, as the sedative impact wears off, the protective effect disappears, and the OCD symptoms return to their usual intensity.

-Even though this partial day sedation is often described as a side effect, for some patients it is actually the mechanism that makes the medication helpful, because during those hours the anxiety response is reduced.
+Even though this partial day sedation is often described as a side-effect, for some patients it is actually the mechanism that makes the medication helpful, because during those hours the anxiety response is reduced.

 However, the same numbing can also dampen positive emotions, making everyday pleasures like food less enjoyable.